LucasDelfino92/morrowindsharp/readme.md

 I tried to keep the amount of recommended mods relatively short and to the point.
 Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

-There are roughly 90 recommended (a.k.a. "essential") mods and 30 plugins total.
-Including the Optional mods takes the count to roughly 210 mods and 70 plugins total.
+There are roughly 100 mods and 30 plugins total.

 ### How much space do I need to install these mods?